All Too Well: Live performances

-On January 26, 2014, Swift performed "All Too Well" at the 56th Annual Grammy Awards in Los Angeles, where Red was nominated for Album of the Year and Best Country Album.
+On January 26, 2014, Swift performed "All Too Well" at the 56th Annual Grammy Awards.
 Wearing a dramatic beaded gown with sequin detailing and a long train streaming out behind her, she sang while playing piano on a low lit stage, before being joined by a live band midway through the performance.
 Her performance was praised and received a standing ovation.
 Swift's headbanging at the song's climax gained significant media coverage.
-Sean Thomas of The Slanted called it the "performance of the night," and Amy Sciarretto of Pop Crush hailed it as "unforgettable."

 Swift also performed the song live throughout her Red Tour, while playing the piano.
-On August 21, 2015, Swift performed the song in Los Angeles at the Staples Center, the only time on The 1989 World Tour.
+On August 21, 2015, Swift performed the song in Los Angeles at the Staples Center, the only time she did so on The 1989 World Tour.
 On February 4, 2017, Swift performed the song as part of the Super Saturday Night show in Houston.
 Swift performed an acoustic version of the song on the first show of her Reputation Stadium Tour in Glendale, Arizona on May 8, 2018, the fifth show in Pasadena, California on May 19, 2018, and the last show of the U.S. leg of the tour in Arlington, Texas on October 6, 2018, the latter of which appeared in her Netflix concert film of the same name.
-On September 10, 2019, Swift performed the song as part of the City of Lover concert.
-On October 11, 2019, she performed the song at a Tiny Desk Concert for NPR Music.
+In 2019, she performed the song as part of her one-off City of Lover concert in Paris and at a Tiny Desk Concert for NPR Music.